MikeWilbert/pyTurb/docs_pyTurb.md

 $$k_\nu = \eta^{1/6} \nu^{-1/2}.$$
 By assuming the relation between the dissipation rate of energy $\epsilon$ and the entsrophy dissipation rate $\eta$
 $$\eta \approx k_f^2 \, \epsilon,$$
-which makes sense, when we look at the definition of those two quantities by their relation to the enrgy spectrum, we find an expresion for the viscosity $\nu$ as a function of the forcing wavenumber $k_f$ and the dissipation scale $k_\nu$.
+which makes sense when we look at the definition of those two quantities by their relation to the enrgy spectrum, we find an expression for the viscosity $\nu$ as a function of the forcing wavenumber $k_f$ and the dissipation scale $k_\nu$.
 $$\begin{equation}
   \boxed{\nu = \epsilon^{1/3} k_f^{2/3} k_\nu^{-2}}
 \end{equation}$$